 Advocating for families – SUDC UK aims to help improve national policy and services and be a voice for our families.
 To do this, SUDC UK consults on all relevant guidelines and initiatives, including regular attendance as a founding charity member of the national APPG for Bereavement.
 SUDC UK also advocates for families on an individual case basis in collaboration with the SUDC Foundation.

-Supporting families – we are grateful to all our families who are proactive in raising awareness of SUDC.
-We support their efforts, whether it be via community fundraising events, sharing leaflets, on social media or in the local/national press, radio or TV.
+Supporting families – SUDC UK helps families find bereavement support following the loss of their child and creates a supportive community of families.
+SUDC UK also supports awareness and fundraising efforts, whether it be via community fundraising events, sharing leaflets, on social media or in the local/national press, radio or TV.
 Please let us know about any potential awareness activities and we can send you (and your contact) information and resources to help.

 Funding research – SUDC UK funds research projects that aim to further our understanding of SUDC.
 It works with professionals who have an interest in sudden unexplained death to help encourage and optimise research.

 Greater awareness of Sudden Unexplained Death in Childhood could improve:

 - engagement in research

 - family experience as they seek medical care, screening or bereavement support

 - resources for families and professionals

 - scientific understanding of how SUDC could be predicted to prevent future deaths

 “The future depends on what you do today.” ― Mahatma Gandhi